ChordPro/chordpro/docs/content/ChordPro-GUI-Settings.md

 ### Custom ChordPro Library

-ChordPro has a built-in library with configurations and other data.
+*ChordPro* has a built-in library with configurations and other data.
-With a `Custom library` you can add an additional location where to look for data.
+With a `Custom library` you can add an additional location where to look for configuration data.

-Changing the `Custom library` requires a restart of the ChordPro program.
+### Use Default Configuration Files

-A message will appear as a reminder.
+This enables *ChordPro* to process system wide, user specific and song specific configuration files.
+Note that checking this may result in ChordPro using configuration settings different from what you can control in the GUI, so it is best to leave this unchecked until you are familiar with ChordPro's configuration files.

 ## The Notations tab